YuginKysloff/guardian/readme.md

 [![PayPal](https://img.shields.io/badge/PayPal-donate-blue.svg)](https://paypal.me/rennokki)

 # Eloquent Guardian
-Eloquent Guardian is your big beast that prevents anyone from accessing restricted content.
-It is like a bodyGUARD(ian), but it's less harmful.
+Eloquent Guardian is a simple permissions system for your users.

+# Why using Guardian?
+It's simple.
+It suit my needs and the simpler it is, the more easy it gets.

 # Installation
 Install the package: